How Many Types of Yoga Are There?

-Like hatha, vinyasa is a general term that describes many different styles of yoga.
+Like hatha, vinyasa yoga is a general term that describes many different styles of yoga.
 It essentially means movement synchronized with breath and is a vigorous style based on a rapid flow through sun salutations.
-You may also see a vinyasa class referred to as a flow class, which refers to the continuous flow from one posture to the next.
+You may also see a vinyasa class referred to as a flow class, which refers to the continuous flow from one yoga posture to the next.

 Ashtanga is a system of yoga that was brought to the modern world by Sri K. Pattabhi Jois.
 If you attend an ashtanga class at a studio you will be led nonstop through one or more of the ashtanga series, while being encouraged to breathe as you move from pose to pose.
 Each series is a set sequence of asanas, always in the same order.
 It is typically fast-paced, vigorous and physically challenging.

 Power yoga is used to describe a vigorous, vinyasa-style yoga.
 It originally closely resembled ashtanga and was an attempt to make ashtanga more accessible to Western students.
 It differs, however, in that it is not a set series of poses, but rather allows the instructor freedom to teach what they want.